National Civic League

 - Contributing to team effort by accomplishing related results as needed.

 Minimum Qualifications, Substitutions, Conditions of Employment & Appeal Rights

-This is a non-exempt, at-will, position with full benefits, including eleven paid vacation days and 20 paid-time-off (PTO) days during the first two years, fully-covered health insurance (for the employee only), a 403(b) savings plan with a percent match in employer contributions, partial reimbursements for parking and cellphone, life insurance, and disability insurance.
+This is a non-exempt, at-will, position with full benefits, including twelve paid holidays days and 20 paid-time-off (PTO) days during the first two years, fully-covered health insurance, dental insurance, life insurance, and disability insurance (for the employee only), a 403(b) savings plan with a percent match in employer contributions, and partial reimbursements for internet and cellphone.